kai-vu/site/theses.md

 - **Making research papers machine interpretable**: (*Lise*) The goal of this project is to see if we can partially automate or support the construction of knowledge graph on hypotheses from the literature.
 Here is a more detailed <a href="LS_SciKG">description</a>.
 - **Information extraction from Structured lists** (BSc, *Benno*): Many different kinds of documents contain lists because they are a simiple way of enumerating several related items.
 We want to investigate ways of extracting the information from the lists and retaining the inherent relationship between list items.
 - **Higher-arty Relation Extraction with Qualifiers** (MSc, *Benno*): This projects aims to inverstigate new techniques for extracting complex statements with meta-information from text.
 The goal is to leverage ontology/schema-level information about types, relations, and meta-relations to overcome the incompleteness problem.
 More information can be found <a href="BK_relextract">here</a>.
 - **Multilingual Travel Knowledge Extraction** (MSc, *Benno*): In this project, we want to explore approaches for linking geographical location and inforamtion together within the applciation of travel.
-More details are given <a href="BK_travel">here</a>.
+More details are given [here](https://docs.google.com/document/d/12RkjOOTuNsRQiRSNv83dwYXoMLAUXuujHZC3L4f922U/edit?usp=sharing).
 - **Data Schema Induction for Shopping** (MSc, *Benno*): The goal is to investigate approaches for inducing a ceherent ontology for product descriptions.
 More information is available <a href="BK_shopping">here</a>.
 - **Automated Data-provenance Extraction** (BSc, *Ritten*): In a world where linked data and data-mining is omnipresent, determining which data was used for training a ML-model becomes increasingly more difficult and tedious.
 This project revolves around automating the process of extracting the provenance information of data used in a ML-pipeline.
 More details are given <a href="RR_prov">here</a>.